VOLUNTEER AIR OBSERVERS CORPS

 VAOC Control Room, associated with a central air sector near Melbourne.

-The Volunteer Air Observer Corps was initially attached to the Directorate of Intelligence.
+The Volunteer Air Observers Corps was initially attached to the Directorate of Intelligence.
 By May 1942 the VAOC was controlled by the Directorate of Pursuit, Fighter Sector Headquarters, Allied Command.

 VAOC Headquarters co-ordinated reports of aircraft and ship sightings which were then sent on to Fighter Sector Headquarters' which then co-ordinated this intelligence with that from the various Radar Units in their allotted area, before sending it on to Area Combined Headquarters.